cisco/cisco-network-puppet-module/README.md

 This property configures not to send summary LSAs into NSSA area.
 Valid values are true, false or keyword 'default'.

 ##### `nssa_route_map`
 This is the name of the Policy to control distribution of default route.
 Valid values are string or keyword 'default'.
+This MUST be set to 'default' when `nssa_default_originate` is 'default'.

 ##### `nssa_translate_type7`
 This property translates LSA from type 7 to type 5.
 Valid values are 'always', 'always_supress_fa', 'supress_fa', 'never' or keyword 'default'.